Stateware/Dav3i/doc/FrontEndArchitecture.md

 ####4.0.2.0 : Control Panel

 The design of the control panel was chosen so that a lot of functionality could fit into the small area allotted to it, while allowing the user to expand it out.
 The tab selection was chosen so that heat mapping and graph selection could be done easily and transparently.
-We also wanted to include a logo, so we put that on top with the search bar and the settings menu link.
+We also chose to give the user the option to scroll through the available stats so that any stat could be selected to heat map in the compact view.
+We also wanted to include a logo, so we put that on top with the settings menu link.

 ####4.0.2.1 : Map